AutodeskGames/stingray-docs/source/stingray_help/playtesting/optimize_memory.md

 You can use the Stingray **Texture Manager** to control the way Stingray compiles your textures for each different target platform.

 -	The most important setting to adjust is the **Output Format**, which defines the kind of compression that is applied to your texture.
-By default, Stingray does not compress your textures at all when compiling.
-This means that the images look as sharp and clear in the game as they do when viewed at full size in image editing tools like Photoshop.
-However, it also means that they take up the maximum possible space in memory.

 	By applying a compression algorithm like PVR for iOS, or DXT5 for other platforms, you can often lower the in-game memory consumption of your textures dramatically at the cost of introducing some compression artifacts into the images.